abbasabdallah13/mariage/README.md

 ## To Do

 - On mobile, when you click the input, the screen goes up and ruin the design.
-Need to figure out what to do for it.
+Need to figure out what to do for it.(couldnt see it)
 - Need to find a way to hash the password
 - Clean up the dependencies (i.e. tailwind, postcss etc.)
 - Sort out convention